 If you want to go on a fly fishing trip to Dean to catch Steelhead, plan it for later in the spring because at this time the Steelhead population will be passing through, with their second run happening just weeks later.

 11. Williston Lake

-The Peace River offers great opportunities for fly fishing Kokanee, Sockeye, Northern Pike and Rainbow Trout.
+The Peace River offers great opportunities for fly fishing Kokanee salmon, Sockeye, Northern Pike, and Rainbow Trout.
 For accommodation, there is a lodge just by the lake that offers you guided trips.

 If you are looking for fly fishing access to some of the best British Columbian salmon waters on the Pacific Ocean, Victoria is the best place to start.
-There are several fish species around Victoria, including Halibut, Rockfish and shellfish.
+There are several other fish species around Victoria, including Halibut, Rockfish, and shellfish.

 For some of the best fly fishing in Victoria, you should head over to Pedder Bay Marina or Oak Bay, Victoria’s Inner Harbour, and Ogden Point Breakwater.

 British Columbia Fishing Licenses & Regulations